Finance and Budgets

 When it comes to food, we will only reimburse you for half.
 However, we do not pay for alcohol.

-We will then process your reclaim form and you should get a refund within 2 weeks of sending in the invoice or receipt.
+We will then process your reclaim form and you should be reimburst within 2 weeks of sending in the invoice or receipt.

-Please try to send in your reclaims form for the semester by the deadlines below;
+Make sure you submit in your claims for the term by the deadlines below;

 Societies - Membership Fee Guidance